Checks websites and files against several rating services and blacklists, and scans with multiple anti-virus engines.

 VirusTotal checks websites against multiple rating services and blacklists.
 It also scans with various anti-virus engines.
 This battery of tests is its strength.

 Its weakness is that the reporting takes too long (minutes instead of seconds) when compared with the installed raters and scanners.
 But being web-based, it will run with every browser.

 You can rate websites with comments in any of one positive category (benign) and five negative categories (browser exploit, malicious. malware download, phishing site, spam link).

 If you sign-up, your ratings carry more weight than anonymous ratings.
 As is usual with many of these scanners, you are given the anti-virus scanner name, version, last update date and, most importantly, the result of the scan.

 VirusTotal for Android

-For Android, VirusTotal also has an app for you to scan all apps installed on your mobile device against any viruses, trojans, worms, malware or any other malicious content.
+For Android, VirusTotal also has a mobile app for you to scan all apps installed on your mobile device against any viruses, trojans, worms, malware or any other malicious content.